farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Grease the Wheels.** You can use Resources instead of Rapport in any situation where bribes will be accepted. (adapted from Spirit of the Century SRD, §6.24.1)
 - **Help Wanted, Reward Offered.** You can use Resources instead of Contacts whenever you make it public exactly what or who you are looking for. (adapted from Spirit of the Century SRD, §6.24.1)
 - **Glitterati.** Money can, in fact, buy friends.
-You may use Resources in place of Contacts when in high society. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Resources in place of Contacts when in high society.
 - **Instant Functionary.** You’re skilled at seeing the shape of an organization from the underside, and in organizations of sufficient size, you can easily convince anyone that you’re just another cog in the machine.
 This allows you to substitute your Resources skill for Deceive whenever pretending to fill the role of a minor functionary of a target organization. (adapted from Spirit of the Century SRD, §6.18.3)
 - **Money Talks.** You can use Resources instead of Rapport in any situation where ostentatious displays of material wealth might aid your cause.
 (Fate Core, p.123)
 - **My Wallet Has A Lot To Say.** (requires Money Talks.) +2 to Resources whenever you use the Money Talks stunt. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))